 Whether you’re sewing by hand, applying an embroidery, or making a quilt that will one day become a family heirloom, you want to be comfortable while doing it.
 But, as you well know, a regular dining chair is not quite good enough for sewing, since it can restrict your mobility, and make your back hurt after a while.

-With a good sewing chair, you can easily avoid (and fix) back pain, and always feel comfortable and unrestricted while working.
+With the best sewing chairs, you can easily avoid (and fix) back pain, and always feel comfortable and unrestricted while working.

 Sewing is a great hobby to have – and if it’s also in your line of work, that’s an even better reason to invest in a good sewing machine.
 Pick the type that meets your requirements the most, and just start sewing!